iamgarou/Library-Management/README.md

-Library Management System
+Library Management System (Updated Version)
-This Python program implements a Library Management System, enabling the management of books for both the library and its users.
-The system allows users to borrow, return, and track books, while providing library administrators with essential book inventory features.
+This Python program implements a Library Management System (LMS), allowing both library administrators and users to manage books.
+It includes the ability to borrow, return, and track books, while also providing essential inventory management features for the library.

 Features
 Library Class
 Initialization:

-Creates a library_books.txt file to store all available books.
-If the file already exists, it does not create a new one.
+Creates a library_books.txt file to store all available books in the library.
+If the file already exists, it doesn't create a new one.
-Add Book (library_add_book):
+Methods:

+library_add_book(self, book_name):

-Adds new books to the library.
+Adds new books to the library inventory, ensuring that there are no duplicates (case-insensitive).
-Checks for duplicates (case-insensitive) before adding.
+Checks if the book is already available or borrowed by someone.
+If the book is available, it adds it to the library_books.txt file.
 Usage:

 python
 Copy code
 lib = Library()
 lib.library_add_book("The Great Gatsby")
-List Books (lib_books_list):
+lib_books_list(self):

-Displays all books currently in the library.
+Lists all the books currently in the library (whether available or unavailable).
 Usage:

 python
 Copy code
 lib.lib_books_list()
-Library Details (lib_detail):
+lib_detail(self):

-Shows statistics: total books, available books, and unavailable books (currently borrowed).
+Displays library statistics: total number of books, available books, and unavailable books (currently borrowed).
 Usage:

 python
 Copy code
 lib.lib_detail()
 Book Users Class

-Inherits from the Library class.
+The Book_users class inherits from the Library class and adds functionalities specific to users, such as borrowing and returning books.

 Initialization:

-Creates a user-specific file named {username}_books.txt to track borrowed books.
+Creates a user-specific file (named {username}_books.txt) to track borrowed books.
-Borrow Book (add_book):
+If the user’s file does not exist, it is created automatically.
+Methods:

+add_book(self, book_name):

-Allows users to borrow books, marking them as taken in library_books.txt.
+Allows a user to borrow a book, marking it as taken in library_books.txt and adding it to the user's borrowed books list in {username}_books.txt.
-Checks if the book is already borrowed and informs the user.
+It checks if the book is already borrowed (either by the user or another) before issuing it.
 Usage:

 python
 Copy code
 user = Book_users("Alice")
 user.add_book("The Great Gatsby")
-List Borrowed Books (book_list):
+book_list(self):

-Displays all books borrowed by the user.
+Displays all the books borrowed by the user.
 Usage:

 python
 Copy code
 user.book_list()
-Count Borrowed Books (book_counts):
+book_counts(self):

-Counts and displays the total number of books borrowed by the user.
+Counts and displays the total number of books the user has borrowed.
 Usage:

 python
 Copy code
 user.book_counts()
-Return Book (book_return):
+book_return(self, book_name):

-Allows users to return borrowed books, updating both their records and the library’s inventory.
+Allows users to return borrowed books.
+It updates both the user's record and the library's inventory.
 Usage:

 python
 Copy code
 user.book_return("The Great Gatsby")
 Example Usage
-Here’s a step-by-step example of how to use the system:
+Here’s a step-by-step example demonstrating how to use the Library Management System:

 python
 Copy code